Business Insurance Coverage

 This is different for every professional.
 It depends on the kind of risks and clients you have to deal with.
-Additionally, it also depends on the kind of service/products you provide.
+It also depends on the kind of services/products you provide.
 It also depends on both your professional as well as personal assets.

-You should consult your insurance provider and evaluate your assets, profession as well clientele to see how much insurance is adequate for you.
+You should consult your insurance provider and evaluate your assets, your profession, and your clientele to see how much insurance is adequate for you.

 Do Non-profit workers require malpractice insurance?